lemire/QuickSelect.js/README.md

   // should return an array containing the two largest (10, 49)
 ```

+When calling QuickSelect on an array larger than k, the value at index k after calling QuickSelect acts
+as a pivot.
+This means that no value with index less than k can be larger than the pivot, and no
+value with index larger than k can be smaller than the pivot.

 ## Credit

 Inspired by a code sample from Anno Langen.